lperez-dev/api-rest-best-practices/README.md

-# REST API - Best practices of implementation using a 3 layer architecture
+# REST API Best practices implementation using a 3 layer architecture
 (Backend)

 The project is divided into 3 layers: